Start your Free Canadian Citizenship Test Prep Now

 Is it difficult to pass the Canadian citizenship test?

 If you haven’t put in the effort, it will be challenging to pass any test.
+Understanding the historical and geographical factors that facilitated immigration and settlement in Western Canada is crucial.
 However, your margin for error is much smaller with a passing grade of 75%.
 Additionally, since the citizenship test was revised in 2010, the failure rate has sharply increased.
+Therefore, you must study the necessary material to ensure that you are prepared to receive at least a 75% (15 of 20) on the exam.